 To start a mentoring program, plan out these first initial steps:

-- Explore the cost of launching and managing a program, to include administrative costs and the cost of mentoring software
+• Explore the cost of launching and managing a program, including administrative costs and the cost of mentoring software

 👉 KEEP READING: How to Start a Mentoring Program

 Getting executive buy-in is HARD.
 Don’t worry, we’ve got you covered.
 Watch this Mentoring Soundbites video on how to get executive buy-in for mentoring to get some real-world examples for influencing upward.
-If you found it helpful, click here to subscribe to our YouTube channel, where we post new content every Wednesday at 8 AM EST.
+If you found it helpful, click here to subscribe to our YouTube channel.

 One of the keys to good mentoring is in the matching process.
 When mentors and mentees are appropriately matched and effectively aligned, the mentoring relationship and the mentoring program as a whole see incredible results.
 Relying on a traditional pen-and-paper matching process is not only tedious but also limits the number of individuals that can be matched within a program.